 Mayug Maniparambil

-I recently completed my PhD at the SFI Centre for Research Training in Machine Learning (ML Labs), where I focused on multimodal learning, efficient vision-language model alignment, and low-data training strategies.
+I completed my PhD at the SFI Centre for Research Training in Machine Learning (ML Labs), where I focused on multimodal learning, efficient vision-language model alignment, and low-data training strategies.
 My research explored representational similarity, "platonic representations" and universal embeddings in vision and language encoders, and was supervised by Prof. Noel O'Connor and the late Dr. Kevin McGuinness.

 Before this, I worked at Qure.ai as a computer vision researcher, developing weakly supervised and active learning-based models for cranial bleed detection and segmentation in CT imaging.
 During my undergrad I also collaborated with the Computational Imaging Lab at IIT Madras, under the guidance of Prof. Kaushik Mitra, on deep generative methods for phase retrieval and medical image denoising.